Divyanshu1331/ML-Projects-Undergrad/01-House-Price-Prediction/README.md

 ---

 ## 👨‍🎓 Purpose
 This project is part of my undergraduate ML portfolio, created to showcase my learning progression.
-It reflects how I began applying machine learning concepts from online courses to practical problems — a foundational step in my preparation for MS+PhD in EECS at MIT (Fall 2026).
+It reflects how I began applying machine learning concepts from online courses to practical problems.